tsachiblau/Classifier-Robustness-Enhancement-Via-Test-Time-Transformation/README.md

 ## Preparting the code
 In order to run the code you need to:

-1. Install necassary packages
+1. Install necessary packages
 2. Download checkpoints and locate them under /models

-### Necassary packages
+### Necessary packages
 lpips
 matplotlib
 AutoAttack